Divya4242/aws-kops-kubernetes-fullstack-app/README.md

 Here is the example of expected above command output:
 ![image](https://github.com/Divya4242/Kops-Kubernetes/assets/113757574/adc2d923-f7f0-44f2-a916-7f44a41bedad)

-### 11. Deploy Your Application
+## Application Deployment

-Once the cluster is ready, follow these steps to deploy your application:
+Once the cluster is ready, follow these steps to deploy the application:

-1. Clone the repository using the following command:
+   Clone the repository using the following command:
     ```sh
     git clone https://github.com/Divya4242/k8s-aws-kops-ingress.git
     ```

-2. Change directory to the cloned repository:
+   Apply the application deployment, service and statefulset configuration:
     ```sh
-    cd k8s-aws-kops-ingress
-    ```

-3. Apply the application deployment, service and statefulset configuration:
-    ```sh
     kubectl apply -f .
     ```

-4. Apply the ingress controller and resource configuration:
+   Apply the ingress controller and resource configuration:
     ```sh
     cd ingress && kubectl apply -f .
     ```

-Here is the example of expected above commands output:
+below is the snapshot of expected above commands output:
 ![image](https://github.com/Divya4242/k8s-AWS-Kops-Ingress/assets/113757574/c6f35918-1535-4b2d-aad0-f69febe937dd)

-To check deployment status of the application, open Chrome and navigate to the following URLs:
+To check deployment status of the application, open browser and navigate to the following URLs:

     • <ec2-public-ip>:30006 # for the frontend
     • <ec2-public-ip>:30007 # for the backend
 ###

-Until the 11th step, we've successfully configured a Kops cluster, deployed Kubernetes resources, and established Kubernetes services.
+Until this, we've successfully configured a Kops cluster, deployed Kubernetes resources, and established Kubernetes services.

-### 12. Add NGINX Ingress Controller
+**Add NGINX Ingress Controller**

 To expose your services using NGINX Ingress Controller, follow these steps: